The high-tech equivalent of Conspicuously Light Patch.

 The film Arashi No Yoru Ni uses CGI for the rocky territory in the gorges.
 It stands out a bit, since the rest of the movie is otherwise animated in a very soft, watercolor-esquev storybook style.

-Bakugan uses CG to animate the titular spheres, flocks of pigeons and a pudding falling down.
+Bakugan uses CG to animate the titular spheres, flocks of pigeons and even a pudding falling down.

 Slayers: The Next and Try seasons had small bits of CGI incorporated into their openings (the titles for both, an explosion for Next, and a map of the world in Try), but the seasons themselves were all traditionally animated.
 However, when ''Revolution'' and ''Evolution-R'' were made, well-made but horribly noticeable CG was done for some of the spells, water, hallways, and a slew of out-of-place 3D objects for the opening songs.

 Stellvia of the Universe used CG for exterior shots of the spacecraft.
-Usually, these shots didn't have any 2D elements at all.
+Though usually, these shots didn't have any 2D elements at all.

 Infinite Stratos manages to avoid this.
 The 2D and 3D art (latter used for all IS sequences) are quite consistent, with only a few noticeable spots due to the unyielding rigidity of the 3D meshes.

-It's also used for cars, backgrounds, the Intro & Outro and the Next episode preview.
-In other words, anything that's not a humannote though Saber did receive this treatment in a couple of episodes.
-This is coupled with a wavering quality of either animation, integration or both.
+It's also used for cars, backgrounds, the opening and ending themes and the next episode preview.
+In other words, anything that's not an organic creature or humannote though there were the worms in episode one, and Saber did go CGI for a couple of scenes in episodes 23 and 24.
+This also is coupled with a wavering quality of either the animation, integration, or both.

 Hellsing Ultimate has this issue with many things, from Alucard's various forms, to basic guns and other weaponry.